odemuno/MATLAB-for-ML/PA3_NeuNet/README.md

 ## Part 2: Neural Networks
 > In the previous part of this exercise, you implemented multi-class logistic regression to recognize handwritten digits.
-However, logistic regression cannot form more complex hypotheses as it is only a linear classier.
+However, logistic regression cannot form more complex hypotheses as it is only a linear classifier.
 The neural network will be able to represent complex models that form non-linear hypotheses.

 The neural net model:

 ![photo](images/6_NeuNet.JPG)

 **Feedforward propagation**: computes h<sub>θ</sub>(x<sup>(i)</sup>) for every example i and returns the associated predictions.

 Output example that I got:

 ![image](images/7_Prediction1.JPG)

 ![image](images/8_Prediction2.JPG)